tigtinkers/enex2html-gps-viewer/README.md

 │   ├── ...
 │── resources/         # Extracted attachments referenced by notes │── notes.json         # Machine-readable index of all notes
+│── build_report.txt   # Summary of the latest conversion run
 ```

 ## 🗺️ notes.json schema